emacs-mirror/emacs/mps/manual/source/guide/lang.rst

     :ref:`topic-format`, :ref:`topic-scanning`.

+.. _guide-lang-skip:

 ^^^^^^^^^^^^^^^
 The skip method
 ^^^^^^^^^^^^^^^

 The :term:`skip method` is a function of type :c:type:`mps_fmt_skip_t`.
-It is called by the MPS to skip over an object belonging to the format.
+It is called by the MPS to skip over an object belonging to the format, and to determine its size.

 Here's the skip method for the Scheme interpreter::